-In a previous paper on Double bundle, traditional single bundle or 'more anatomic' single bundle ACL reconstruction?, I explained that techniques in cruciate ligament restoration are constantly evolving.
-This has largely been due to research stressing the importance of the position of the graft ligament.
+In a previous paper entitled Double bundle, traditional single bundle or 'more anatomic' single bundle ACL reconstruction?, I explained that techniques in cruciate ligament restoration are constantly evolving.

 This procedure is relatively straightforward but it has been shown that a femoral tunnel made this way results in a femoral insertion site for the graft that is not anatomically correct.
 This can result in a graft reconstruction that is not optimal for restoring ROTATIONAL stability.